Today's Articles

 William F. (Billy) Williams was born on this date in 1877.
 He was a Black executive political assistant.

-Williams was born in the Rondo Community of St. Paul, MN, and a graduate of Mechanic Arts High School and Hess Business College in St. Paul.
-An exceptional athlete, Williams was a semi-pro baseball player.
-In 1904, Williams joined the staff of Governor John A. Johnson as his assistant.
+Williams was born in the Rondo Community of St. Paul, MN, and graduated from Mechanic Arts High School and Hess Business College in St. Paul.
+An exceptional athlete, Williams played semi-pro baseball.
+In 1904, he joined Governor John A. Johnson's staff as his assistant.

 William F. Williams died in 1963.